iwasnevergivenaname/Front-end-Developer-Interview-Questions/src/answers/javascript-answers.md

 * What's the difference between a variable that is: `null`, `undefined` or undeclared?
     - `null` means there, is a variable
     - `undefined` means there is a variable declared but no value that can be found for it
-    - undeclared is a variable that has not been declared before it an intialization was attempted
+    - undeclared is a variable that has not been declared before it an initialization was attempted
 * How would you go about checking for any of these states?
 * What is a closure, and how/why would you use one?
 * What language constructions do you use for iterating over object properties and array items?
 * Can you describe the main difference between the `Array.forEach()` loop and `Array.map()` methods and why you would pick one versus the other?
 * What's a typical use case for anonymous functions?
 * What's the difference between host objects and native objects?
+    - host objects are supplied by their environment, likes node.js supplies NodeList, and they are not always the same
+    - native objects are built in javascript objects and do not require any package installation to use
 * Explain the difference between: `function Person(){}`, `var person = Person()`, and `var person = new Person()`?
     - `function Person(){}` is declaring an empty function named Person
     - `var person = Person()` is declaring the variable person to have the value of the function Person